adhamelkhouly/gaming_industry/README.md

 ## File Descriptions <a name="files"></a>

-- ign.csv : contains game release dates, genres, platforms, and scores.
+- ign.csv : Contains game release dates, genres, platforms, and scores.
 - Are_Some_Games_Set_To_Succeed.ipynb : This notebook contains all the data analysis and modelling.
+- helpers.py : Contains some helper functions used in data wrangling and modelling.

 ## Results<a name="results"></a>